rancher-sandbox/rancher-desktop/docs/networking/windows/rancher-desktop-guest-agent.md

 ```
 ## Networking Mode

+Rancher Desktop Guest Agent can operate in one of three networking modes, depending on startup arguments:

+**-privilegedService**

-The Rancher Desktop Guest Agent currently supports two networking modes.
-In the first mode, if the privileged service flag mentioned above is enabled, it utilizes the vtunnel peer process to forward all port mappings to privileged services running on the host, thereby creating port proxies.
+Rancher Desktop utilizes the vtunnel peer process to forward all port mappings to privileged services running on the host, thereby creating port proxies.
 However, this mode lacks network namespace isolation and shares iptables with other WSL distros, and it will soon be deprecated.

+**-adminInstall**

-Alternatively, the Network Tunnel mode allows the Guest Agent to operate in an isolated network namespace with a dedicated iptables.
+The Network Tunnel mode allows the Guest Agent to operate in an isolated network namespace with a dedicated iptables.
 This mode is enabled through Rancher Desktop Networking.

+Neither  **-privilegedService**  nor  **-adminInstall**

-It's also important to note that when neither of the networking modes mentioned above are selected, the Rancher Desktop Guest Agent operates in non-admin user mode.
+Rancher Desktop Guest Agent operates in non-admin user mode.
 In this mode, all port mappings are bound to localhost, and the use of privileged ports is restricted.

 ## Containerd